 For students who want to complete their prerequisites, or take additional science courses can do so through a post baccalaureate program, or even through open university or a community college.
 There are two types of post baccalaureate programs.
 Some programs are designated as career changer programs (or if you were not a science major in your undergrad) and have not taken the prerequisite courses before.
 The second type of program focuses on grade enhancement – taking more science courses to increase the overall science GPA (these programs typically require you to have completed science courses already).

-AAMC has an excellent database that you can search.
+AAMC has an excellent database that you can search (not supported by Internet Explorer).

 If you wish to take a few courses but do not want to pursue a second degree as a CSULB student, you may enroll in courses through the College of Continuing and Professional Education, which allows non-matriculated students to enroll in courses with the permission of the instructor through "Open University".
 For information, visit the Open University website.